Items needed:

 - Eggs

-- 100% silk ties (or other 100% silk items) The darker the pattern, the better it turns out.
+- 100% silk ties (must be 100% silk or it will not work) The darker the pattern, the better it turns out.
 We got ties at D.I. for $2, but also used silk pajama pants.
-It must be 100% silk or it will not work.

 - Cotton cloth (we used old t-shirt others used pillowcases)